webpack/react-starter/NOTES/HowStuffWorks.md

 ## How the app is served.
 A JS webserver is included.
+It can be run in two modes:

 ### development mode
 Run the server using `npm start-dev`.